 Here you can type simple strings such as bbadd9, or f#7(#5)—allowing you to enter more esoteric chords that Capo is unable to detect automatically.
 Once found, just tap the chord in the list that you want to replace the detected chord with.

 Voicings / Shapes

-Changing the voicing of the chord is as simple as scrolling through the list of chord shapes, and clicking the one you'd like to use instead.
-You'll hear the different voicings as you click on them, which is helpful for verifying that you've found the right one.
+Changing the voicing of the chord is as simple as scrolling through the list of chord shapes, and tapping the one you'd like to use instead.
+You'll hear the different voicings as you tap on them, which is helpful for verifying that you've found the right one.

 Replacing Matching Chords

 In the case where Capo was repeatedly wrong about a specific chord—maybe it detected a "C minor" instead of "C major" across the whole song—you can change all these chords and voicings at once by tapping the Change All button that appears underneath the selected voicing.